Trump’s Wiretapping Tweets Have Legal Experts Talking Articles Of Impeachment

-It was the poet and politician John Milton who wrote on truth, “Let her and falsehood grapple.”
-So writes Noah Feldman, professor of constitutional law at Harvard, who reported for Bloomberg that the latest drama coming out of the White House, Donald Trump’s wiretapping tweets, may have created the grounds for impeachment.
+It was poet and politician John Milton who wrote on truth, “Let her and falsehood grapple.”
+So writes Noah Feldman, professor of constitutional law at Harvard, who reported for Bloomberg that the latest drama coming out of the White House — Donald Trump’s wiretapping tweets — might have created the grounds for impeachment.

-Noah Feldman isn’t the only one arguing that Trump’s latest tweet storm could set the stage for articles of impeachment against Donald Trump.
+Noah Feldman isn’t the only one arguing that Trump’s latest tweet storm could set the stage for articles of impeachment against the president.
 Laurence Tribe, one of America’s foremost constitutional law experts, also of Harvard Law, wrote similar thoughts on Twitter after Trump’s wiretapping tweets.

-In Trump’s wiretapping tweets the sitting president accused the former president, without evidence, that President Obama illegally wiretapped him at Trump Tower.
-Wiretapping anyone without a federal FISA warrant or consent is a felony, and punishable by up to five years in prison according to Cornell Law citing section 4 of 18 U.S. Code § 2511.
-It also would be considered a high crime and grounds for impeachment for President Obama, if he engaged in that activity.
+In Trump’s wiretapping tweets, the sitting president accused the former president, without evidence, of illegally wiretapping him at Trump Tower.
+Wiretapping anyone without a federal FISA warrant or consent is a felony and punishable by up to five years in prison, according to Cornell Law citing section 4 of 18 U.S. Code § 2511.
+It also would be considered a high crime and grounds for impeachment for President Obama if he engaged in that activity.

-President Obama has flatly denounced the accusation.
-Laurence Tribe of Tribe Law tweeted this weekend on the matter, “Using his office to accuse the prior POTUS of an impeachable felony in reckless disregard of truth while implying security briefings gave him unique access to evidence confirming that accusation is a high crime that could properly form an Article of Impeachment.”
+Laurence Tribe of Tribe Law tweeted this weekend on the matter, writing, “Using his office to accuse the prior POTUS of an impeachable felony in reckless disregard of truth while implying security briefings gave him unique access to evidence confirming that accusation is a high crime that could properly form an Article of Impeachment.”

 1/Using his office to accuse the prior POTUS of an impeachable felony in reckless disregard of truth while implying security briefings